 Customarily and regularly exercise discretion and independent judgment

 Earn a monthly salary equivalent to no less than two times the state minimum wage.

 What is the current minimum annual salary for an exempt employee?

-As of Jan 1, 2022 the minimum salary for an exempt employee in California is $58,240 if you work for an employer with 25 or less employees; or $62,400 if you work for an employer with 26 or more employees.
+As of Jan 1, 2023 the minimum salary for an exempt employee in California is $64,480.
+This applies to employers with either 25 or more employees or 25 or fewer employees.